-- (a) certified by a certification body in accordance with the certification body's terms of accreditation with the Standards Council of Canada, or - (b) inspected by an inspection body in accordance with the inspection body's terms of accreditation with the Standards Council of Canada.

-authority having jurisdiction - the organization legally authorized to enforce this Code and having jurisdiction over specified territory.
+- (a) certified by a certification body in accordance with the certification body's terms of accreditation with the Standards Council of Canada, or - (b) inspected by an inspection body in accordance with the inspection body's terms of accreditation with the Standards Council of Canada. - authority having jurisdiction the organization, office, or individual legally authorized to enforce this Code, unless otherwise noted, and having jurisdiction over specified territory.
 (See Appendix B.)